atomone-hub/genesis/README.md

 distribution affords its character or flavor which can strengthen or weaken over time depending on its tokenomics.

-In addition to the staking token distribution, and forks/splits/modifications thereof that form the genesis of child party hubs, there is also another dimension that is too easy to neglect in tokenomics design which is the vote of individuals (in its purest form, one per person) of self-organized self-aligned groups with come together by some common interest or interests generally involving money and sometimes the good or bad itself.
+In addition to the staking token distribution (and any choice of modifications if any to them) we should also consider the vote of individuals (in its purest form, one per person) in the form of self-organized self-aligned groups drawn together by some common interest (too often by greed and sometimes by principle), because no project will succeed without its community, and by nature the community has its own spirit and power distribution independent of the chain by nature.

 This dimension manifests in all social interactions with or without explicit form, and must be a core concern that is somehow supported by the hub for otherwise external influencers will easily sabotage the project through social engineering methods.
-For more on this, see the related document on the Decentralists, an experiment that will be subsidized by AtomOne and create tooling to allow anyone to guage the interest of ideas before they are put up for proposal measured by both liquid-democracy inspired democratic weighting (for any group selection) as well as stake-based weighting.
+For more on this, see the related document on the Decentralists, an experiment that will be subsidized by AtomOne to create tooling that allows anyone to discuss and guage the interest of ideas before they are put up for proposal measured by both liquid-democracy inspired democratic weighting (for any group selection) as well as stake-based weighting.

 By our own governance function and the tooling that we fund and create, we will bring more intelligence and security to all connected blockchains especially